JakeBernstein65/pureCssDemo/README.md

-# Art Through History with Pure.CSS
+# Art Throughout History with Pure.CSS

 pureCssDemo is a basic application that demonstrates the simplicity and effectiveness of [Pure.CSS](http://purecss.io/) with RhoMobile.